pulumi/registry/themes/default/content/registry/packages/rke/_index.md

 ---
-title: Rancher Kubernetes Engine
+title: Rancher Kubernetes Engine (RKE)
 meta_desc: Provides an overview of the RKE Provider for Pulumi.
 layout: overview
 ---

-The RKE provider for Pulumi can be used to provision Kubernetes clusters using the [Rancher Kubernetes Engine](https://github.com/rancher/rke).
+The Rancher Kubernetes Engine (RKE) provider for Pulumi can be used to provision Kubernetes clusters using the [Rancher Kubernetes Engine](https://github.com/rancher/rke).

 ## Example